 Day 1: Arrive in Porto

 Welcome to Portugal!
 Upon your arrival to the coastal city of Porto, you will check into your accommodation before setting out for a little exploration.
-Famous for its sweet red Port wine, its blue-and-white-tiled churches, and its stacked medieval townhouses lining the Douro River, there is plenty to see and do in Porto.
+Famous for its sweet red Port wine, blue-and-white-tiled churches, and stacked medieval townhouses lining the Douro River, there is plenty to see and do in Porto.

 Day 2: Explore Porto